thecochenille/Research_E93GeneAnalysis/E93_stats.md

 ![](E93_stats_files/figure-docx/unnamed-chunk-8-1.png)<!-- -->

-The treatment has a significant effect on PkKr-h1 expression (p-value < 2e-16) and the expression changes over time.
+The treatment has a significant effect on PkKr-h1 expression (p-value < 2e-16 if not considering the interaction between treatment and day after treatment) and the expression changes over time.

 ## male on E93-1 expression by treatment and by day